Turkey’s Offer to Jailed Terrorist Leader to End Conflict Raises Question of Timing

 Sezer agreed with this assessment, saying the AKP–MHP alliance “wants to get the support of the Kurds in the new constitution process.”

-Regardless of the government’s motives, the CHP supports the notion of talks with the PKK, according to Uzgel, CHP’s deputy chair.
+Regardless of the government’s motives, the CHP supports the notion of talks with the PKK, according to Uzgel, the CHP’s deputy chair.

 “We’re supportive of any negotiated solution,” he said.

-The CHP, he said, “is not against negotiations, provided they are transparent, parliament is involved, and they are held within the framework of Turkish law.”
+The CHP, he said, “is not against negotiations, provided they are transparent, Parliament is involved, and they are held within the framework of Turkish law.”

-A plume of smoke billowing over the mountains of Matin (Jabal Matin) near the Turkey-Iraq border on July 23, 2023, after a purported Turkish airstrike.
+A plume of smoke billows over the mountains of Jabal Matin after a purported Turkish airstrike, near the Turkey–Iraq border on July 23, 2023.
 (AFP via Getty Images)

-A plume of smoke billowing over the mountains of Matin (Jabal Matin) near the Turkey-Iraq border on July 23, 2023, after a purported Turkish airstrike.
+A plume of smoke billows over the mountains of Jabal Matin after a purported Turkish airstrike, near the Turkey–Iraq border on July 23, 2023.
 AFP via Getty Images

 The Iraq Factor